COVID-19 and the new reality

-What a month it has been so far.
+What a year it has been so far.
 Back in January, perhaps nobody expected that the coronavirus outbreak would last so long and that it would impact our lives this much.
 No in-person community could have been fully prepared for this situation and for living under this high degree of uncertainty.
 However, it’s up to us whether we treat this new reality as a threat or an opportunity.
 Viewing it as more of an opportunity can turn this long period of isolation into a chance to work on our skills, learn and try new things, think outside the box, interconnect communities and their members, create space for human connection and simply help each other because at the end of the day we are all in this together.

 So taking this crisis as an opportunity, every community manager probably has a few questions, such as “how can I build a sense of belonging and deliver value virtually” or “how can I shift my in-person community into a virtual one?”
 We have prepared four tips for you to answer these questions:

 The goal of every community manager is an engaged community but achieving that goal requires speed.
 Particularly amidst the outbreak, you must come up with new solutions, new best practices and new content as quickly as possible in order to keep your community engaged.
 As was mentioned above, this might be an opportunity for us to boost the sense of belonging in our communities.
 Think out of the box, ask your community members what they need, listen and iterate.
 Don´t be afraid to make mistakes, since people are more understanding now.
 React on new impulses and don´t hesitate too much.

 Long-term thinking.
 Yes, everything is happening very fast, however, try to think in the long term.
 Creating one-time solutions isn’t that efficient.
 Ask yourself “what that benefits us now can we keep doing when the world returns to a more ordinary rhythm?”
 The ideal outcome is to adopt new best practices that you incorporate into your future strategies and plans.